microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 We started this lesson by defining **Prompt Engineering** as the process of _designing and optimizing_ text inputs (prompts) to deliver consistent and quality responses (completions) for a given application objective and model.
 We can think of this as a 2-step process:

 - _designing_ the initial prompt for a given model and objective
-- _refining_ the prompt iteratively to improve quality of response
+- _refining_ the prompt iteratively to improve the quality of the response

-This is necessarily a trial-and-error process that requires user intuition and effort for getting optimal results.
+This is necessarily a trial-and-error process that requires user intuition and effort to get optimal results.
 So why is it important?
 To answer that question, we first need to understand three concepts:

 - _Tokenization_ = how the model "sees" the prompt
 - _Base LLMs_ = how the foundation model "processes" a prompt